Analysis | 4 takeaways from Wednesday’s White House coronavirus briefing

 But that changed Wednesday night.

-Early in his comments, Trump made a point to say that he told Kemp “I disagree strongly” with his decisions, even as he reinforced Kemp’s authority to make such decisions.
+Early in his comments, Trump made a point to say that he told Kemp “I disagree strongly” with his decisions, even as he reinforced Kemp’s authority to make such calls.

-“I want him to do what he thinks is right, but I disagree with him on what he’s doing,” Trump said, adding: “But I think spas and beauty salons and tattoo parlors and barber shops in phase one — we’re going to have phase two very soon — is just too soon.
+“I want him to do what he thinks is right, but I disagree with him on what he’s doing,” Trump said, adding: “But I think spas and beauty salons and tattoo parlors and barbershops in phase one — we’re going to have phase two very soon — is just too soon.
 I think it’s too soon.”

 Perhaps the more significant comments came later in the briefing, though, when a lead medical expert on the task force, Anthony S. Fauci, more directly addressed Kemp.